4levity/albums/docs/index.md

 Install with `pipx install albums` in an environment with Python 3.12 or newer.

-## Minimum setup
+## Getting started

-If your music library happens to be in the operating system reported default user music directory (e.g. `~/Music`) and you don't mind the `albums.db` database file being created in the default user config directory (e.g.
-`home/ivan/.config/albums/`), you can start immediately by running `albums scan`.
-Otherwise, you need a configuration file.
+Run `albums scan` to get started.
+It will ask you to confirm whether your music library is in the default user home directory location (e.g. `~/Music`).
+If it isn't, run `albums --library "/path/to/library" scan` instead.
+It may take several minutes to index a large collection.
 See [Usage](./usage.md)

 ## Risks